eurekaclinical/protempa/README.md

 The `protempa-config.ini` file is an INI configuration file that specifies a data source backend, a knowledge source backend, and an algorithm source backend, for example:
 ```
 # An implementation of org.protempa.backend.dsb.DataSourceBackend provides the data.
+# Implementations of this interface can be plugged into Protempa using the java.util.ServiceLoader mechanism.
 [edu.emory.cci.aiw.cvrg.eureka.etl.dsb.EurekaDataSourceBackend]
 dataSourceBackendId=Spreadsheet # any fields in the implementation that have the @BackendProperty annotation.
 databaseName = spreadsheet
 sampleUrl = ../docs/sample.xlsx

 # An implementation of org.protempa.backend.dsb.KnowledgeSourceBackend provides the temporal sequence definitions.
+# Implementations of this interface can be plugged into Protempa using the java.util.ServiceLoader mechanism.
 [edu.emory.cci.aiw.i2b2etl.ksb.I2b2KnowledgeSourceBackend]
 databaseAPI = DATASOURCE # any fields in the implementation that have the @BackendProperty annotation.
 databaseId = java:/comp/env/jdbc/I2b2KS
 targetTable = EUREKAPHENOTYPEONTOLOGY

 # An implementation of org.protempa.backend.asb.AlgorithmSourceBackend provides time series processing algorithms.
+# Implementations of this interface can be plugged into Protempa using the java.util.ServiceLoader mechanism.
 # In general, use the built-in JavaAlgorithmBackend.
 [org.protempa.backend.asb.java.JavaAlgorithmBackend]
 ```